-Since the broadcast phase must occur periodically, the BS has to schedule the multihop subframe at fixed time intervals.
-This can be accomplished since 802.16 provides a scheduling service that has been designed to support real-time data streams that generate data packets on a periodic basis.
-This so-called unsolicited grant scheduling service assigns UL bursts at periodic intervals.
+The broadcast phase must occur periodically, so that the BS has to schedule the multihop subframe at fixed time intervals.
+This interval can be as long as the BS's frame duration so that the multihop subframe occurs every frame.
+Alternatively, the relay's frame duration can be integer multiples of the BS's frame duration so that the multihop subframe occurs only every second or third frame.
+Anyway, it must not exceed the maximum frame duration (20 ms for OFDM).
+The periodic scheduling of the multihop subframe can be accomplished since 802.16 provides scheduling services that have been designed to support real-time data streams that generate data packets on a periodic basis.
+These services, e.g., Unsolicited Grant Service or real-time Polling Service, assign UL bursts at periodic intervals.
 A relay can use such a periodic UL burst to establish its multihop subframe.
-The size and the duration of the burst can be specified by the QoS parameter set associated to the corresponding UL connection.
+The size and the duration of the burst is specified by the QoS parameter set associated to the corresponding UL connection.

-Thus, SSs that are close to the BS only notice the BS's frame, whereas SSs near the relay observe the relay station's (sub)frame as if it was a regular frame.
-SSs that perceive both broadcast control phases seem to be between two neighboring cells.
-Therefore, they will associate to the cell that they receive loudest.
+SSs close to the BS only notice the BS's frame, whereas SSs near the relay observe the relay station's (sub)frame as if it was a regular frame.
+SSs that perceive both broadcast control phases believe that they are between two neighboring cells.
+Therefore, they will associate to the cell that they receive most loudly.
 The association of SSs to the relay is handled by means of the standard compliant initial ranging procedure.